heyoka/lake/README.md

 # lake

 An Erlang RabbitMQ Streams client.
+A stream feeds into a lake, and a lake feeds into a stream.

 ## Build